Beware of Fake Seed Scams Online this Spring

-Fake Seed Scam #1: Rainbow Tomato Seeds
+Fake Seed Scams #1: Rainbow Tomato Seeds

 These show up every year.
-The clusters of bright purple, black, red, yellow and blue tomatoes (all on the same plant!) are a giveaway that they’re fake, no matter where they are sold or advertised.
+The clusters of bright purple, red, yellow and blue tomatoes (all on the same plant!) are a giveaway that they’re fake, no matter where they are sold or advertised.
 Luckily, there are plenty of beautiful, real heirloom tomatoes from which to choose!

-Flowering shrubs like hydrangeas, roses, wisteria and lilac should never be bought from seed.
+Flowering shrubs such as hydrangeas, roses, wisteria and lilac should never be bought from seed.
 Unfortunately, we see scammers selling them this way all the time (usually in weird fake colors).
-Fruiting and flowering shrubs are always propagated from root stock and sold as bare root, root stock or potted plants.
+Fruiting and flowering shrubs are always propagated from root stock and sold as bare root, root stock, or potted plants.
 This is the only way they’ll stay true to the variety.
 A pink floribunda rose grown from seed, for example, may turn out scraggly with single white flowers, if it blooms at all.

 This one has different names depending on the scammer.
 Some say orchid, some say lily-of-the-valley.
 Either way, they’re fake (and real orchids are also never sold from seed).

-Fake Seed Scam #4: Colorful Grass Seeds
+Fake Seed Scams #4: Colorful Grass Seeds

 These fake plants display light pink, purple, blue and green plumes on ornamental grasses.
 Sorry, they’re not real.
 You can, however, buy colorful ornamental grasses that are real, like blue fescue and pink muhly, from reputable nurseries.